 Please visit the Secretary of State's website for more information about Veterans and Disabled Veterans license plates.

-You can apply for antique plates if your vehicle is at least twenty-five years old and is used only for exhibitions, parades, car club functions, and other public events.
+You can apply for antique plates if your vehicle is at least 25 years old and is used only for exhibitions, parades, car club functions, and other public events.